Zeekb/umascanner/README.txt

 ---

-Step 2: Prepare and Organize Your Screenshots
+Step 2: Prepare Your Screenshots

-1. Put all your game screenshots into the `data/input_images` folder.
+1. Put all your loose game screenshots into the `data/input_images` folder.
+The system will automatically organize them when you run the processor in the next step.
-2. Next, run a script that will automatically organize your screenshots into folders for each character.
-A simple way to do this is to open the `src` folder in your file explorer, click on the address bar, type `cmd` and press Enter.
-This will open a "Command Prompt" in the correct folder.
-Then, type the following command and press Enter:

-    python folder_creator.py

 A quick note: